 Rice Krispie Treats with Chocolate Chips and Ganache are an interesting twist on a classic favorite.
 I mean who doesn’t like a Rice Krispie treat?
 We probably all grew up eating them and know how to make them.
 They are sweet and crunchy with an undertone of butter.
 You can color them, shape them, and put sprinkles on them.
-The question is, can you make them into something you would serve as an adult when you are entertaining?
+The question is, can you make them into something you would serve as an adult?
 You bet!

-I thought the addition of chocolate would really enhance the basic Rice Krispie Treat recipe and it did.
-I doubled up on it by first stirring mini chocolate chips into the treats and then covering them in chocolate ganache.
-This alone would have been enough but then I sprinkled flaky sea salt over the ganache.
-This really put them over the top.
+The addition of chocolate really enhances the basic Rice Krispie Treat recipe.
+Mini chocolate chips are stirred into the treats and then the are covered in chocolate ganache.
+This alone would have been enough but then flaky sea salt is sprinkled over the ganache.
+This really adds another level of flavor and puts them over the top.

 Sweet, salty, buttery and crunchy.
 Rice Krispie Treats for grown-ups!